petrmoravek6/WebAppRadar/README.md

 # WebAppRadar
+This app is used for automatic network scanning for web apps.
+It scans given subnet or IP and returns a list of all hostnames hosted within the given network range.
+The main feature of this app is also automatic web app detection.
+For each hostname, an attempt is made to determine the name and version of the currently deployed web application running on the device.
+It then compares the information with latest releases of the app.

+The "final product" of this app is the comparison of the information about the current web app running within the given network range with the latest release info.
+This comparison can serve as a basic scan explore or necessary update reminder.

+Please read [user manual](USER_MANUAL.md) for configure and run instructions.
 ## DEMO
 You can run WebAppRadar app in simulation environment that consists of 4 devices in isolated Docker network.
 That way, you can see how the app works in small scale without installing further dependencies or scanning real network.